sujayvsarma/SujaySarma.Data.SqlServer/_docs/SqlUpdateWithJoinsBuilder.md

 Let's now look at what we did in more detail:

 The builder is static in nature.
-So calling the `IntoTable()` method instantiates the builder and kicks off the building sequence -- this also selects the table that we are inserting the value into.
+So calling the `IntoTable()` method instantiates the builder and kicks off the building sequence -- this also selects the table that we are updating the value into.

 Then we add the relevant Joins and Where clause conditions.
 We may add additional values to the table that are not a part of the business object using the `WithAdditionalColumns` function.
 This function accepts a `Dictionary<string, object?>`.
-Values provided to the `WithAdditionalColumns` are NOT re-interpreted, meaning what you have in your code will match exactly the values added to the corresponding `INSERT` statement -- there will be no magic changing `Enums` to `strings` and so on, you will need to do them on your own.
+Values provided to the `WithAdditionalColumns` are NOT re-interpreted, meaning what you have in your code will match exactly the values added to the corresponding `UPDATE` statement -- there will be no magic changing `Enums` to `strings` and so on, you will need to do them on your own.

 Now that the builder is complete, there are 3 ways of using it: